Skip to main content

 PH-201 19th-Century European Philosophy

-Engages the radical new philosophical ideas developed on the European Continent in the nineteenth century, beginning with Hegel.
+Engages the radical new philosophical ideas developed on the European continent in the 19th century, beginning with Hegel.

 3 credits